 The Board will annually review the Chief Executive Officer's performance.
 The Board will evaluate performance based on objective criteria, including how well the business achieves long-term strategic objectives and successfully develops management.
-The Compensation Committee and Board, if applicable, will use this evaluation when considering the compensation of the Chief Executive Officer.
+The Compensation Committee or the independent directors of the Board will use this evaluation when considering the compensation of the Chief Executive Officer.